mollyj13/Articles/Articles.md

 >
 >An historic moment

-The follow section needs more though on how to clearly delineate the different ways that people can choose based on their answers.

-##The
-**The** is the definite article and tells us that both the speaker and the listener know of the object.

->
-For example:“**The** apple is red.”
-How do they know which apple?
-Because the apple is the only apple you could be talking about OR everyone knows about the specific apple.
->

-Can we use **the** to talk about things in general?

->
-For Example: The elephants can swim well.
-**Yes
-No
-It depends**
->

-Separating text

->
->Yes.
-In this case, the speakers both know which things are in question so they can use **the**.

->Example: While at the zoo with your friend, you say, “**The** elephants can swim well!” this is because both you and your friend know *which elephants* are currently swimming.

->However, If you want to talk about all things, for example *every elephant that exists*, you can’t use **the** to describe all of those elephants.
-There’s too many elephants to use the definite article **the**.
->

-Separating text.

->
->No. If you want to talk about all things, for example *every elephant that exists*, you can’t use **the** to describe all of those elephants.
-There’s too many elephants to use the definite article **the**.

->But, if both speakers know which things are in question they can use **the**.

->Example: While at the zoo with your friend, you say, “**The** elephants can swim well!” this is because both you and your friend know *which elephants* are currently swimming.
->

-Separating text

->
-It depends.
-If you want to talk about all things, for example *every elephant that exists*, you can’t use **the*.

->But, if both speakers know which things are in question, they can use **the**.

->Example: While at the zoo with your friend, you say, “**The** elephants can swim well!” this is because both you and your friend know *which elephants* are currently swimming.
->

 **More quizzes! / Explain again**
 *(If they choose Explain again, it will return them to the top to re-read otherwise move on to Quiz)*